A Forged Friendship

 A life-long friendship began while attending high school in eastern North Carolina between Francis Vega and Neal Carlton.
-They went their separate ways after graduating, but reconnected in 1981 to discover a shared passion to create and make art with iron.
-Many weekends were spent scouring flea markets for traditional blacksmith tools, converting an old tobacco barn into a work space and building a coal fired forge.
+They went their separate ways after graduating, but reconnected in 1981.
+That was when they discovered a shared passion to create and make art with iron.
+Weekends were spent scouring flea markets for traditional blacksmith tools.
+An old tobacco barn was converted to work space.
+They even hand built their own coal fired forge to heat the metal they would hand hammer.
 That’s when their studies, explorations and experimentation with forging metal really got serious.

 Six years later, in 1987, Vega Metals Inc. was formed and a working studio set up in Durham, North Carolina.
 Over the years, the company has conceptualized and produced thousands of site-specific architectural metalwork.
-Vega Metals has been the recipient of seven international awards, published in numerous metalworking trade publications, and featured in books referencing the art of blacksmithing.
-Our work, as well as that of many other artist blacksmiths, can be found in one of our favorite books “The Contemporary Blacksmith” by Dona Meilach.
+Vega Metals has been the recipient of seven international awards for metal work and featured in numerous trade publications.
+Several books devoted to the art of blacksmithing have included our work.
+Our favorite book”The Contemporary Blacksmith” by Dona Meilach, features our work, as well as that of many other artist blacksmiths.

-Cricket Forge partners with sculptor Don Drumm of Akron, Ohio, a prolific designer who works primarily in cast aluminum and pewter.
-But when he creates art to be constructed in aluminum or steel, Drumm puts his designs in the hands of Cricket Forge who takes his work to final form, bringing life to his spirited and whimsical art.
+Cricket Forge partners with artist/sculptor Don Drumm of Akron, Ohio.
+Don is a prolific designer who works primarily in cast aluminum and pewter.
+However, when Don has a design concept to be constructed in aluminum or steel, he puts it in the hands of Cricket Forge.
+Cricket Forge then takes his work to final form, bringing life to his spirited and whimsical art.

-In April 2013, Francis Vega died; however, the tradition of both Vega Metals and Cricket Forge will continue to remain with Neal, and Francis’ wife, Cindy.
+Sadly, in April of 2013 we lost Francis Vega to cancer.
+The tradition of both Vega Metals and Cricket Forge continues on, lovingly, with Neal and Francis’ wife, Cindy.